ddnet/ddnet/CONTRIBUTING.md

 More examples can be found [here](https://github.com/ddnet/ddnet/pull/8288#issuecomment-2094097306)

-### Teeworlds interpretation of the hungarian notation
+### Our interpretation of the hungarian notation

 DDNet inherited the hungarian notation like prefixes from [Teeworlds](https://www.teeworlds.com/?page=docs&wiki=nomenclature)

-Only use those prefixes.
+Only use the prefixes listed below.
 The ddnet code base does **NOT** follow the whole hungarian notation strictly.

 Do **NOT** use `c` for constants or `b` for booleans or `i` for integers.

-C-Style function pointers are pointers, but `std::function` are not.
+C-style function pointers are pointers, but `std::function` are not.

 #### For variables